nezter/caddy-ed-cadillac-hugo/site/content/_index.md

 image: /img/clouds.png
 centerlogo: /img/caddy-ed-with-text.png
 testimonials:
-  - author: the Quote
+  - author: Start DrivingToday!
-    quote: This is a great quote.
-The best quote.
-The best quote ever!
+    quote: >-
+      I can promise that I will follow through with every aspect of a sale from beginning to end.
+My main objective is to build a personal relationship with everyone of my Guests, there family and friends.
-  - author: The other Quote
+  - author: Start DrivingToday!
-    quote: This is a great quote.
-The best quote.
-The best quote ever!
-I know it is!
+    quote: >-
+      If you’re in the market for a new or preowned!
+Look no further!
+Start DrivingToday!
 logo: /img/caddy-ed-text.png
 contact_entries:
   - heading: Location